 What would have made their experience even better?

-One area that had significantly improved was the number of children (78%) who said ‘yes’ to the question ‘Would you tell an adult if you were upset or worried?’
-However, this is something we will continue to build on through our PSHE lessons (Personal, Social and Health Education) and in assemblies, so that all children realise that if there is a problem, as a school, we can help to resolve it.
+One area that had significantly improved last year was the number of children (78%) who said ‘yes’ to the question ‘Would you tell an adult if you were upset or worried?’
+However, this is something we still continue to build on through our PSHE lessons (Personal, Social and Health Education) and in assemblies, so that all children realise that if there is a problem, as a school, we can help to resolve it.